East meets west in this exciting game of Poker! Fortune Pai Gow combines the elements of American Poker and Asian Pai Gow (dominoes).

 How to Play

 Each player occupies a square numbered 1 - 6.
-Each square receives seven cards with the order of deal determined by either dealer shaking a cup containing three dice or a random number generator.
+Each square receives seven cards with the order of deal determined by a random number generator.
 In order to win, both your two card hand and your five-card hand must be higher in value than the banker's two card and five card hands.
 A "push" occurs when only 1 of your 2 hands is higher in value.
 Your five-card hand must always be higher in ranking than your two-card hand.
 The house dealer will be happy to assist you in arranging your hands or explaining the rankings once all players have set their hands, and prior to the banker exposing its hand.
 Dealer will always assist by using the "House Way".

 Fortune Pai Gow is played using a standard deck of 52 playing cards, plus one Joker.
 The Joker, or "Bug" as it is known, can be used only as an Ace, or to complete a straight, a flush or a straight flush.